babelouest/glewlwyd/docs/CLIENT_LDAP.md

 ### Connection DN

-DN used to acces the LDAP service.
+DN used to access the LDAP service.
 The DN must have write access if you want to use this backend in write mode.

 ### Connection password